11 Tips To Train Your Hair To Be Less Greasy (All Hair Types)

 If you have a naturally oily scalp, you may or may not see any difference.
 However, if you have a dry scalp and wrong hair care practices and products have turned it oily, you may see some results.
 If you have dandruff, hair training may worsen it.
 Your hair and scalp may take time to adjust to the new routine.
 However, its efficacy depends on how they respond to it.

 Minimizing the use of shampoo is the first step in training your hair to be less greasy.
-Cutting down the shampooing frequency reduces the stripping of natural oils from your hair, causing your scalp to produce lesser oil.
+Cutting down the shampooing frequency reduces the stripping of natural oils from your hair, causing your scalp to produce less oil.
 However, hair training may not be suitable for everyone, especially if you have an oily scalp.
 Also, it worsens the condition if you already have dandruff.
-Despite these downsides, try the tips listed above if you are struggling to manage your oily hair.
 If you choose not to wash your hair for 1-2 weeks as part of hair training, use a clarifying shampoo to remove dirt and other impurities from your tresses.
+However, having a hair care routine and following proper hair care tips and tricks can help you achieve smooth, non-greasy, healthy hair.

 Frequently Asked Questions